 - School staff shall model healthy eating and not use foods or beverages inconsistent with the established nutrition standards as rewards for academic performance or good behavior (unless this practice is allowed by student’s individual education plan or behavior intervention plan) and will not withhold food or beverages as punishment.

-- Nutrition education curriculum shall be considered by the teaching staff during the normal curriculum review cycle for coordination and inclusion with other curricula revisions.
+- Nutrition education curriculum, as part of the health curricula, shall be considered by the teaching staff during the normal curriculum review cycle for coordination and inclusion with other curricula revisions.